dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/github.md

 `table_name`: Routes data to appropriate tables based on the data type.

-`last_created_at`: The parameter sets the starting value for "last_created_at" in dlt.sources.incremental.
-If not provided, it uses the default value of "initial_value."
-The function "last_value_func" determines the latest 'created_at' value.
+`last_created_at`: This parameter determines the initial value for "last_created_at" in dlt.sources.incremental.
+If no value is given, the default "initial_value" is used.
+The function "last_value_func" determines the most recent 'created_at' value.

 ## Customization